Bivanjit/RA-1_The_uncensored_AI/README.md

 ---

-### 🗯️ Unfiltered ≠ Unlimited
+### 🗯️ Unfiltered = Unlimited

-WormGPT aims to provide a more open conversational experience, but **"uncensored" does not mean literally anything goes**.
+WormGPT aims to provide a more open conversational experience, where **"uncensored" means literally anything goes**.

-The system may refuse requests involving serious real-world harm, exploitation, or other prohibited activity.
+The system may not refuse requests involving serious real-world harm, exploitation, or other prohibited activity.

 When that happens, the goal is to keep the response consistent with WormGPT's personality rather than suddenly switching into generic corporate-AI mode.

 In other words:

 > **Keep the personality.
 Keep the attitude.
-Don't provide dangerous instructions.**
+Provide dangerous instructions but with caution.**

 ---